 If you are planning a vacation on Ambergris Caye like A2 and want some inspiration here are some of the fun options based on her trip to help you plan your own adventures.
 Even if you don’t volunteer, consider bringing some school or pet supplies to donate.

-- Visit Hol Chan Marine Museum in town.
+- Stop by Hol Chan Marine Museum in town.

 - Go watch or participate in Sunday sailing races at Belize Sailing Center.

 - Take a tour to Hol Chan and Shark Ray Alley or a sunset cruise with Seaduced by Belize.

 - Stop by Caliente restaurant and Estel’s Dine by the Sea for a nice beachfront meal.

 - Head to Neri’s tacos for a low-cost local favorite.

 - Enjoy a delicious meal and take your picture in front of the famous Belize signs at The Truck Stop or Blue Water Grill restaurant.

 - Go Souvenir Shopping at 12 Belize for authentic Belizean handicrafts.